SCAR/antarctic-r-packages/antarctic.md

 ### Mapping

-Mapping is a very common task, and in an Antarctic/Southern Ocean context brings with it particular issues including dealing with projections at high latitudes, coping with data that crosses the 180&deg;E line, adding commonly-desired features such as ocean fronts, management boundaries, sea ice extent, stations and other geographic features, and common contextual layers such as bathymetry.
+Mapping is a very common task, and in an Antarctic/Southern Ocean context brings with it particular issues including dealing with projection properties at high latitudes, coping with data that crosses the 180&deg;E line, adding commonly-desired features such as ocean fronts, management boundaries, sea ice extent, stations and other geographic features, and common contextual layers such as bathymetry.

 - [sospatial](https://github.com/AustralianAntarcticDivision/sospatial) provides some easy to use Southern Ocean data sets and examples of their use with base graphics, raster, ggplot, and mapview/leaflet.